Fear

 Skills worth having, part two

 In my last blog post I wrote about Skills worth having and listed six: touch typing, spelling, writing an essay or report, giving a short talk, basic DIY skills, learning from mistakes.
-(You can find it post here: https://occasionallywise.com/2024/02/23/skills-worth-having/)
+(You can find that post here: https://occasionallywise.com/2024/02/23/skills-worth-having/)

 While writing that post, I realised I’d made notes on more ‘skills worth having’.
 So, here goes with another three.